acahet/udacity-react-myreads-proj/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
+    ├── components
+        ├── BookFunctionality
+            ├── # has the function to get book and update shelf and also props to display book correctly ├── BookShelfBody
+            ├── BooksShelfBody.js # used for homepage - for title for shelf and books in shelf - children arg ├── BookInterface
+            ├── # only the books html code
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.